Thesharing/LFESM/README.md

 ## Dataset

 Download the dataset CAIL2019-SCM from [here](https://cail.oss-cn-qingdao.aliyuncs.com/cail2019/CAIL2019-SCM.zip).
-You can refer to [CAIL2019](https://github.com/china-ai-law-challenge/CAIL2019/tree/master/scm) for more details about the dataset.
+Check [CAIL2019](https://github.com/china-ai-law-challenge/CAIL2019/tree/master/scm) for more details about the dataset.

-Table 1 The amount of data in CAIL2019-SCM
+Table 1: The amount of data in CAIL2019-SCM

 | Dataset | sim(a, b)>sim(a,c)​ | sim(a,b)<sim(a,c)​ | Total Amount |
 | ------- | ------------------ | ----------------- | ------------ |